0237h/code4rena-scraper/README.md

 ## What ?

 Data is scraped from the [Code4rena](https://www.code4rena.com) published audits repos using the [Github API](https://docs.github.com/en/rest), as well as directly from the [leaderboard](https://code4rena.com/leaderboard) and [contests](https://code4rena.com/contests/) entries of the Code4rena website and is parsed to CSV files.
+Original CSV files can also be used directly from the [Code4rena repo](https://github.com/code-423n4/code423n4.com/tree/main/_data) in the contests/ and findings/ folders.

 ***This part hasn't been implemented or explored too much yet***